vjetten/openlisem/README.txt

 NOTE: only a 64bit version exists, 32 bit is not supported
 NOTE: The code since version 5.6 is compilable under linux (checked for Ubuntu, update version 7.2)
 NOTE: since version 6.x it is fully parallel and developed with MSYS2.0, Qt6.x.x, openmp, gdal and (minimal) pcraster

+250901 - v7.4.7.beta.R8
+- Added: option to load stationary baseflow as precalculated map
+- Added: water flowing into urban storm drains does not dissapear but fills up the storm drains, when full the stormdrains will overflow.

 250713 - v7.4.7.beta.R1-R7
 - CHHANGED: read all maps as float (4 byte) instead of double (8 byte), save 40-50% RAM use